sriddle97/SNS-Controlled-Peristalsis/README.md

 # SNS_Controlled_Peristalsis
 This repository contains code that runs the SNS coupled oscillator simulation for control of the peristaltic locomotion of a worm robot as well as the stability analysis of the system's limit cycle.
+The 2D model purely kinematic model can be

 ### Simulation
 This can be found in SNS_Worm_Sim.m